Ecological setting of study area

 Study design and target population

-A cross-sectional study was conducted in pastoral settlements herding local breeds of cattle in two production systems between October 2017 and September 2018.
+A cross-sectional study was conducted in pastoral herds, herding local breeds of cattle in two production systems in North-central Nigeria, between October 2017 and September 2018.
 Both serological and questionnaires tools were used for sample collection.
-For serological burden investigation, average nomadic and agro pastoral herd sizes were 50 and 25 heads of cattle, respectively of both sex, aged at least one year to exclude the effect of colostral antibodies and no vaccination history.
+For seropositivity investigation, average nomadic and agro pastoral herd sizes were 50 and 25 cattle, respectively.
+Sampled cattle were of both sexes, aged at least one year to exclude the effect of colostral antibodies and no vaccination history.
 Accessibility of herds was also considered, with insecure areas being excluded.
 Using questionnaire tool, age eligibility for pastoral household heads that participated was 20 years or above.
 They were expected at these ages to possess existing veterinary knowledge on livestock health management and diseases risk factors .

 For the purpose of this research, a nomadic production system was defined as management that kept mainly cattle and took part in year-round movements of herds over large ranges for grazing without a permanent homestead.
 An agro-pastoral production system was a semi-settled herd with small number of cattle, cultivating few crops and having limited movements on low range grazing within their environments.